sakibul4hasan/bmi-calculator-flutter/README.md

 # BMI Calculator with Flutter
-We’re going to make a Body Mass Index Calculator.
-It will be a multi screen app with simple functionality but full-on custom styling
+I going to make a Body Mass Index Calculator.
+It will be a multi-screen app with simple functionality but full-on custom styling